Your cart is currently empty!

 Marketing Success

-Richter is one of the first in Germany to use large-scale colorful advertising and the poipularity of the product rises quickly.
+Richter is one of the first in Germany to use large-scale colorful advertising and the popularity of the product rises quickly.
 Before 1890, over 40,000 Anchor Stone Building Sets are produced and distributed under the Anchor logo.
-The Anchor Stone building sets become synonymous with creative, educationally valuable toys.
-Anchor Stones receive praise from many in high position; Thomas Edison and US President Grover Cleveland.

 Surviving Change

-After long years of leadership without Richter, inflation after World War I leads to the loss of the entire.
+After long years of leadership without Richter, inflation after World War I leads to the loss of the entire enterprise.
 In 1921 the company is fundamentally re-organized and divided into two state-controlled stock corporations.
 Over time, the company in Rudolstadt is turned into a people-owned enterprise by the government of the German Democratic Republic.

 Running Out of Steam in the GDR

-Anker Steinbaukasten survived two wold wars without severe damage, but in 1963 the German Democratic Republic government stops the stone production.
-The company is closed and manufacturing plants are given away.
 With the exception of a very few complete building sets, all the stones are handed over for free to whoever can carry them away.
-According to estimates about 5 billion Anker Stones were sold in four hundred different sets from 1880 to 1963.
+According to estimates about 5 billion Anker Stones were sold in four hundred different sets from 1880 to 1963..

 Rebirth

-The Anchor Stone has fascinated and inspired several generations and even today hasn’t lost any of its charm.
-Thanks to a notably persistent group of Anchor Stone friends the building sets are back.
 It was Anchor Stone lover Georg Plenge, a professor of acoustics at the Technical University in Berlin, who started the Anchor Stone renaissance project.
 With the support of EU aid money and Thuringia, manufacturing is started again in 1995 with the original manuals.
 Anchor Stone is re-introduced to the market with box #6 and shortly thereafter with extension boxes 6A and 8A.

 Regaining Momentum